py-smart-gardena/hass-gardena-smart-system/README.md

 ### Home Assistant

 Setup under Integrations in Home Assistant, search for "Gardena Smart System".
-You need to enter e-mail, password and your application key / client ID.
-See below for how to get your Gardena application key.
+You need to enter your application key / client ID and your applications secret / client secret.
+See below for how to get your Gardena application key and secret.

 After setting up the integration, you can adjust some options on the integration panel for it.